CBS News Sunday Morning: Production

 The program is marked by its distinctive Sun of May-style logo, which is prominent in the program's title sequence.
-In addition, in between some segments, images of the sun in various forms also appear.
+In addition, between some segments images of the sun in other forms appear.
 The show's theme is the trumpet fanfare "Abblasen", attributed to Gottfried Reiche.
-A recording of the piece on a baroque trumpet by Don Smithers was used as the show's theme for many years until producers decided to replace the vinyl recording with a digital of a piccolo trumpet by Doc Severinsen; the current version is played by Wynton Marsalis.
+A recording of the piece on a baroque trumpet by Don Smithers was used as the show's theme for many years until producers decided to replace the vinyl recording with a digital of a piccolo trumpet by Doc Severinsen.
+The extant version is played by Wynton Marsalis.

-Sunday Morning and CBS' other morning news programs, under varying names and formats, have remained fully separate productions, though with occasional cross-promotion and some sharing of correspondents.
-On August 31, 2021, the network announced that its weekday morning show would be relaunched for the latest time as CBS Mornings and its Saturday counterpart as CBS Saturday Morning.
-Under this latest reformatting, both programs have taken on some branding elements of Sunday Morning like its logo and "Abblasen" fanfare, although with a more contemporary feel and aspects of CBS's new corporate branding.
+Sunday Morning and CBS' other morning news programs have remained fully separate productions, though with occasional cross-promotion and some sharing of correspondents.
+On August 31, 2021, the network announced that its weekday morning show would be relaunched as CBS Mornings and its Saturday counterpart as CBS Saturday Morning.
+Under the latest versions, both programs have taken on some elements of Sunday Morning like its logo and "Abblasen" fanfare, although with a more contemporary feel and aspects of CBS's new corporate branding.
 Its second hour also features a larger focus on long-form stories not unlike Sunday Morning.

-On May 21, 2023, Sunday Morning received an updated logo and graphics package to align itself with other CBS News programs, while preserving the program's existing look and feel in a refreshed form rather than using the versions used by CBS Mornings.
+On May 21, 2023, Sunday Morning received an updated logo and refreshed graphics package to align itself with other CBS News programs, while preserving most of the program's existing look and feel.

-Notable on-air staff
+On-air staff

 Host

-Jane Pauley (pictured in 2012) has hosted the program since 2016.
+Jane Pauley has hosted the program since 2016.